microsoft/mixed-reality-extension-sdk/design/back.compatibility.md

 ## Back Compatibility Plan
 For MRE, back compatibility is an important promise to all stakeholders of the MRE ecosystem.
 This proposed change will allow MRE client plugins to support multiple "generations" of the MRE SDK.
 Each generation may have functionality additions or changes in both API surface and protocol, and once a generation goes from preview to finalized release, it's locked for good, and a new generation enters preview phase.
+When a generation is locked, it will generally only receive minor hotfixes that are sure to not change functionality of shipped MREs.

 ## Stakeholders
 Each stakeholder have a number of different expectations: